BED-3077 International marketing - 10 ECTS

-The student has to complete some requirements in order to write the individual home exam.
+The students have to complete some requirements in order to write the individual home examination.

-Requirement 1: The student has to present an article (together with others) in class or take the role as a discussant (together with others) of an article being presented.
-The schedule for the presentations will be given in the beginning of the semester.
+Requirement 1: The student has to take part in presenting an article (together with others) or take the role as a discussant that is given the responsibility of an article being presented.
+The schedule for the presentation will be given in the beginning of the semester.

-Requirement 2: Each group will present the Group assignment, and each member of the group has to contribute presenting the assignment.
+Requirement 2: Each group will present the group assignment, and each member of the group has to contribute in the presentation.
 The schedule for the presentation will be given in the beginning of the semester.

 Requirement 3: The students will practice a roleplay (cross-cultural communication in a negotiation setting).
 The session will last 4 hours.
-The groups have to prepare, carry out negotiations and take part in the discussion after the negotiations; which challenges emerged due to communication across cultures and how were they managed?
-The schedule for the role-play will be given in the beginning of the semester.
+The groups have to prepare, carry out negotiations and take part in the discussions after the negotiations; which challenges emerged due to communication across cultures and how were they managed?
+The schedule for the role-play will be given at the beginning of the semester.

 - About the course